soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/apply-labels-to-personal-data-in-office-365.md

 ![Office 365 labels and Azure Information Protection labels](Media/Apply-labels-to-personal-data-in-Office-365-image1.png)

 In the illustration:

--   Use Office 365 labels for personal data and for highly regulated & trade secret files in SharePoint Online and OneDrive for Business.
+-   Use retention labels for personal data and for highly regulated & trade secret files in SharePoint Online and OneDrive for Business.

--   Use Azure Information Protection (AIP) labels for highly regulated & trade secret files, Exchange Online email, files in other SaaS services, files in on-premises datacenters, and files in other cloud providers.
+-   Use sensitivity labels for highly regulated & trade secret files, Exchange Online email, files in other SaaS services, files in on-premises datacenters, and files in other cloud providers.

--   Coming soon: both types of labels will converge into a unified classification and labeling experience.

-## Use Office labels and sensitive information types across Microsoft 365 for information protection
+## Use retention labels and sensitive information types across Microsoft 365 for information protection

-The following illustration shows how Office labels and sensitive information types can be used in label policies, data loss prevention policies, and with Cloud App Security policies.
+The following illustration shows how retention labels and sensitive information types can be used in label policies, data loss prevention policies, and with Cloud App Security policies.

 ![Office labels and sensitive information types](Media/Apply-labels-to-personal-data-in-Office-365-image2.png)